-Property Description Free Capacity Indicates the free space available in the drive group.
+Property Description Data Protection Indicates if data protection is enable or disabled.
+Free Capacity Indicates the free space available in the drive group.
 Secured Indicates whether the drive group is secured.
 Free Capacity Count Displays the number of free holes present on the drive group.

-If you have selected multiple virtual drives or multiple physical drives, you must click the (Expand button) to perform actions, such as starting a consistency check and so on.
-This step is applicable for all the scenarios where you have selected multiple virtual drives or multiple physical drives and performed certain actions through the Actions dialog.
+If you have selected multiple virtual drives or multiple physical drives, you must click the == (Expand button) to perform actions, such as starting a consistency check.
+This step is applicable for all scenarios where you have selected multiple virtual drives or multiple physical drives and performed certain actions through the Actions dialog.